axone-protocol/docs/docs/faq/faq.md

 It is the ability to let data contribute to valuable knowledge and applications without ever exposing the data itself to other participants.
 Through a trustless network and privacy-preserving techniques, other parties never access the raw data that has been shared.
 End-users will access only the output (the indicator, the graph, the application...), not the data itself.
 Enabling value creation, value sharing, without the risks associated to exposing data.

-## What is a Zone?
+## What is a zone?

-A Zone is a conceptual framework defined by a set of rules, within which the recognized digital resources are compatible with these rules, considering the associated consents.
-Thus, the recognition of resources within a Zone relies on the dynamic evaluation of the conformity of the rules and consents of the resources.
+A zone is a conceptual framework defined by a set of rules, within which the recognized digital resources are compatible with these rules, considering the associated consents.
+Thus, the recognition of resources within a zone relies on the dynamic evaluation of the conformity of the rules and consents of the resources.

-The primary objective of Zones is to facilitate the coordination of heterogeneous systems and resources.
+The primary objective of zones is to facilitate the coordination of heterogeneous systems and resources.
 Zones aim to integrate all systems, both on-chain and off-chain.

 More information [here](./whitepaper/solution#protocol-overview)